rekmus/silgy/README.md

 ```
 ### bool REQ_BOT
 Return TRUE if request user agent is a bot.
 Silgy maintains its own internal library of known bots to determine whether request comes from one.
 If the request comes from a bot, user session is not created.
-You can use this to assess the more real visits counter.
+You can use this to better estimate number of visits to your site.
 Example:
 ```source.c++
 if ( !REQ_BOT )